 - 1. Market and the state in development:(a) The Washington consensus components and critical evaluation (b) The role of state in development (c) market failure state failure and development - 2.
-Trade Policy in development : (a) import substitution (b) export promotion - 3.
+Trade Policy in development: (a) import substitution (b) export promotion - 3.
+Fiscal policy for development: (a) direct Vs indirect taxes (b) pattern and level of taxation. - 4.
 Financial system in development: (a) the role of financial system in development (b) role of central banks (c) financial liberalization.